mattlaver/blog.laver.io/_posts/2017-04-15-setting-up-jekyll-continuous-integration-with-travis.markdown

 - Build the site on each code change pushed to the git repository
 - Perform some sanity tests (check dead links)

-# Travis
+# Travis CI

 Here enters the CI server.
 There are plenty of decent CI tools to choose from, TeamCity, Jenkins, Visual Studio Team Services, GoCD, Codefresh, Travis CI.

-If I was setting up a CI server for a team of developers I would consider Temcity, Jenkins, VSTS or GoCD but as this is a small personal project I've chosen Travis CI as I know it meets my requirements with minimal effort on my behalf.
+If I was setting up a CI server for a team of developers I would consider Teamcity, Jenkins, VSTS or GoCD but as this is a small personal project I've chosen Travis CI as I know it meets my requirements with minimal.

 # Setting up a Travis Build